Azure/cyclecloud-lsf/README.md

 The worker nodes depend on access to the _LSF\_CONF_ directory.
 On the worker, an additional copy of the _lsf.conf_ file with be created at _LSF\_ENVDIR_.
 This file will be automatically modified with *LSF_LOCAL_RESOURCES* which control job matching.

-### Start the cluster and point azurecc_prov to the cluster and nodearray.
+### Start the cluster and point cyclecloud_prov to the cluster and nodearray.

 Now that the cluster is configure, it can be started.
-Start the cluster, and change the azurecc_prov details to reference the new clustername and the _execute_ node array.
+Start the cluster, and change the cyclecloud_prov details to reference the new clustername and the _execute_ node array.
-The node array name should match the _templateId_ in azureccprov_templates.json.
+The node array name should match the _templateId_ in cyclecloudprov_templates.json.

 # Contributing